-Step 5: After Cisco SBCC is done reading the user information from Cisco Unified CM, the first five users are displayed.
+After Cisco SBCC is done reading the user information from Cisco Unified CM, the first five users are displayed.
+The first three columns are autogenerated from the source data, and the information they contain cannot be changed.

-Step 6: If you want to sort the users, click the heading of the different columns.
+Step 5: If you want to sort the users, click the heading of the different columns.
 The sorted column heading turns a light blue color, and a small arrow at the top indicates the direction of the sort.